-4. APPROVAL OF MINUTES FROM THE MAY 5, 2014 MEETING
+4. APPROVAL OF MINUTES FROM THE APRIL 14, 2014 MEETING

-A motion was made by Mr. Greenspan, seconded by Mr. Jones and approved by unanimous vote to approve the minutes of the May 5, 2014 meeting.
+A motion was made by Mr. Schron, seconded by Mr. Jones and approved by majority vote to approve the minutes of the April 14, 2014 meeting, with Mr. Greenspan abstaining from the vote due to his absence from the meeting.